TomPatterson9/gildedrp/public/rules.md

 - Item names and descriptions are out-of-character information unless explicitly stated as visible in game.
 Only use information your character would realistically be able to see or read.

-## Example:
+## Example

 - You pick up a "Personal Cookbook"

-- Description: "Jane's personal cookbook"
+- Description "Jane's personal cookbook"

 - Your character only knows it's a cookbook, not that it belongs to Jane